Wrong, Mainstream Media, ‘Extreme Weather’ is Fairly Common, Not Rare

 I swear, the inmates are in charge of the IPCC asylum.

 CODA: This post is about extreme weather events.
 About a month ago, in a post called “The IPCC Says No Climate Crisis” I highlighted that the IPCC agreed with a recent study pointing out how little change there’s been in extreme weather events.
+A dust suppressants may be performed by the expert, ensuring that everyone is safe.

 The study was entitled “A critical assessment of extreme events trends in times of global warming“, and the conclusion says: